CLOSE X

 Individual

-If an individual lets UK residential property they are subject to income tax at their marginal tax rates, i.e., up to 45% on the rental profit, regardless of their UK residence status.
+If an individual lets UK residential property they are subject to Income Tax at their marginal tax rates, i.e., up to 45% on the rental profit, regardless of their UK residence status.
 Deductions are available for revenue expenses, e.g., letting agents’ fees.
-Over a four-year period from April 2017, relief for mortgage interest will be increasingly restricted so that from April 2020 only basic rate tax relief at 20% will be available.
+Relief for mortgage interest is only available at basic rate (20%).

 Properties let as furnished holiday lets are subject to different rules.